Batatko/friendbible/README.md

 # FriendBible

-FriendBible is a socail network app, one of my first learning projects in front end developing.
+FriendBible is a social network app, one of my first learning projects in front end developing.
 It's written in JavaScript language with React framework, using Firebase as a cloud hosted-database and deployment server.

 Installation: